adaltas/node-nikita/src/service.coffee.md

     Run entirely from system cache, run install and update checks offline.
 *   `action`
     Execute the service with the provided action argument.
-*   `stdout`
-    Writable Stream in which commands output will be piped.
-*   `stderr`
-    Writable Stream in which commands error will be piped.
 *   `installed`
     Cache a list of installed services.
 If an object, the service will be installed if a key of the same name exists; if anything else (default), no